Wills, Trusts, and Estates

 New Jersey Estate Lawyers at Lyons & Associates, P.C.
 Assist Clients With Every Phase of the Estate Planning Process

 If you require skilled legal assistance with creating a last will and testament, setting up a trust, or any other aspect of the estate planning process, do not hesitate to contact the New Jersey estate lawyers at Lyons & Associates, P.C.
 Our dedicated legal team will work closely with you to ensure that your affairs are in order, that your loved ones are cared for, and that your legacy is protected.
 To schedule a free consultation, call us at 908-575-9777 or contact us online.
-Located in Somerville and Morristown, New Jersey, we serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.
+Located in Freehold, Somerville, and Morristown, New Jersey, we serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.